Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 Voice Control (System Settings > Accessibility > Voice Control) is a separate system from Dictation, but both compete for the same microphone session.
 On macOS Sonoma and Sequoia, having Voice Control enabled while trying to use standard Dictation can cause one to silently block the other.
 If you don't use Voice Control for accessibility purposes, turn it off.

-Step 7: Address the Microphone Overlay Appears But No Text Is Generated
+Step 7: Fix the Mac Dictation Overlay That Appears But Types No Text

 Here's the thing: this specific symptom almost always means the audio is being captured locally but the transcription request to Apple's servers is failing silently.
 The server response timed out or returned an error, and macOS just... doesn't tell you.